 Typically, massive weight loss patients are better suited to a full tummy tuck, or even a panniculectomy, due to the large amounts of excess skin and fat that usually need to be removed.

 Tummy tuck after pregnancy: The Mummy Tuck

 Many mums are interested in having a tummy tuck after pregnancy as the abdomen area is stretched significantly – and this procedure is often known as a ‘Mummy Tuck’.
-In some cases this stretched skin does not restore to its full elasticity and in most cases, this will take months and even years to restore completely.
-If this is a concern for you then a tummy tuck may help.
-Usually, it is in your best interest to limit yourself to one tummy tuck after you have finished having all of your planned children.
+In some cases, this stretched skin does not restore to its full elasticity, and in most cases, this will take months and even years to restore completely.
+If this is a concern for you, then a tummy tuck may help.